Eventdisplay/Eventdisplay_AnalysisScripts_CTA/IPRgeneration/README.md

 1. `producePedestals.sh` - This will run sim_telarray to produce the pedestal files.
 Notice to change environmental variable at the top to point to a scratch area where intermediate results will be saved.
 You will also need a dummy CORSIKA file "dummy1.corsika.gz" in your scratch area, which can be be set in the script as SCRATCH.
 This script requires adjustments at the top of the script.

+2. `convertToDST.sh` - This will convert the simtel_array output to a `dst.root` file required as input to the next step.

-2. `produceIPRGraphs.sh` - Calculate the IPR graphs.
+3. `produceIPRGraphs.sh` - Calculate the IPR graphs.
 Convert the output from sim_telarray to DST files and calulate IPR graphs.
 This requires having EVENTDISPLAY installed.

-3. mergeIPRGraphs.sh - Merge all graphs calculated into root file (save also all log files into this root file)
+4. mergeIPRGraphs.sh - Merge all graphs calculated into root file (save also all log files into this root file)